mesan/mesaninen-async/README.md

 Next step is to convert `DoWork()` into an awaitable method.
 Go ahead and do that.
 This includes spawning a new thread that performs the work in `DoWork()`.

-(Hint: What should an awaitable method have to return?)
+(Hint: What does an awaitable method usually return?)

 **Note:** Do *not* `await` the call to `DoWork()` yet.
 To retrieve the result string, the call should look like this: